 Is the Melbourne Cup Barrier Draw Important?

-You can’t put an exact value on getting a good barrier draw, but some barriers are clearly better than others in regards to producing Melbourne Cup winners over the years.
+An exact value cannot be placed on drawing a good barrier, but some alleys are clearly better than others in regards to producing Melbourne Cup winners over the years.

 Despite the many times the race has been run, there are still barriers that have never produced a winner as well as barriers that have only ever sent off a winner once.